xdit-project/xDiT/README.md

 As shown in the following picture, xDiT offers a set of APIs to adapt DiT models in [huggingface/diffusers](https://github.com/huggingface/diffusers) to hybrid parallel implementation through simple wrappers.
 If the model you require is not available in the model zoo, developing it yourself is straightforward; please refer to our [Dev Guide](#dev-guide).

-We also have implemented the following parallel stategies for reference:
+We also have implemented the following parallel strategies for reference:

 1. Tensor Parallelism
 2. [DistriFusion](https://arxiv.org/abs/2402.19481)